ammrit2312/Merobot/README.md

 # Merobot

 This repository includes frontend and backend for merobot project, which aims to create images using Machine Learning, taking body parts as parameter.
-For the model and the parameters for this please contact https://www.iiit.ac.in/faculty/~ravi.kiran
+For the model and the parameters please contact https://www.iiit.ac.in/faculty/~ravi.kiran

 ## File Structure